A step-by-step introduction to crafting a great narrative

 This resolution moment is key to the entire meaning communicated within the storyform–which is why it happens front and center.

 In Casablanca, Ilsa surprises us by arriving on-screen with a gun in hand, pointed at Rick.
 As we sit within Rick’s perspective, we look out and ask ”What are YOU doing?”
-Iowa’s resolve to Remain Steadfast in her Situation with Victor Laszlo happens without us knowing, and without us experiencing the struggle that goes into making that decision.
+Iowa’s resolve to Remain Steadfast in her Universe with Victor Laszlo happens without us knowing, and without us experiencing the struggle that goes into making that decision.

 Same with Steve Rodgers in Captain America: Civil War.